Y" startspan -->

 Wednesday, September 24, 2003

 Garrett Talked!
 He told his doctor that Dottie was "My Mom!" and was able to say "Hi" on the phone!
-He is still in a dream like state.
-Keep praying for the meeting about his care on Thursday.
+He is still in a dream like state. lign="right"> 5

 Tuesday, September 23, 2003